tephron4/Sit-Rep-Fit/README.md

 - For a win: $\text{reps}=\text{deaths}$
 - For a loss: $\text{reps} = 2*\text{deaths}$

+### Valorant

+For Valorant, the program supports specifying game mode played and the basic statistics: kills, deaths, and assists.

+#### Rep Calculation

+This will vary based on game mode played, but will be based generally around whether it was a win or loss and deaths.

 ## Building and Testing

 This program is built using Gradle and can be built with: